Skip to content

 Section titled “Personalized nutritional guidance based on genetic polymorphisms”

-Research is exploring whether the effect of the AREDS formulation may differ depending on polymorphisms in AMD susceptibility genes (CFH Y402H, ARMS2 A69S) 15).
-It has been suggested that individuals with CFH polymorphisms may have different responsiveness to zinc 15), and in the future, personalized supplement prescriptions based on genetic profiles may become possible.
+Research suggests that the effectiveness of the AREDS formulation may vary depending on polymorphisms in AMD susceptibility genes (CFH Y402H and ARMS2 A69S)15).
+It has been indicated that individuals carrying CFH polymorphisms may have different responses to zinc15), and in the future, personalized supplement prescriptions based on genetic profiles may become possible.

-Accumulating basic research indicates that the composition of the gut microbiota influences the absorption efficiency and blood levels of lutein and zeaxanthin.
-It is known that even with the same dietary and supplement intake, there are large inter-individual differences in blood lutein levels.
-Combining with gut environment improvement (e.g., probiotics) to enhance absorption efficiency is being explored.
+Basic research has accumulated showing that the composition of the gut microbiota affects the absorption efficiency and blood concentration of lutein and zeaxanthin.
+It is known that even with the same diet and supplement intake, there are large individual differences in blood lutein levels, and strategies to improve absorption efficiency through combination with gut environment improvement (e.g., probiotics) are being explored.

-Although the DREAM study negated the effect of omega-3 7), research on the association between overall dietary patterns (e.g., Mediterranean diet) and dry eye risk is progressing 11).
+Although the DREAM study negated the effect of omega-37), research is progressing on the association between overall dietary patterns (such as the Mediterranean diet) and dry eye risk11).
 The involvement of other nutrients such as polyphenols and vitamin D in dry eye is also being investigated, and new RCTs are being conducted.

 1. 消費者庁. 機能性表示食品制度の概要.
 2015.